About Rebekah - Class of 2015

 Extra-curricular Interests: Newspaper, Campus Ministries, Volleyball

-Rebekah Docter, a sophomore psychology and French major, isn’t always known as “Rebekah” in her dorm room—every once in a while her roommate likes to call her Betty.
+Rebekah Docter, a psychology and French major, isn’t always known as “Rebekah” in her dorm room—every once in a while her roommate likes to call her Betty.

 “There is absolutely no reason why we call each other different names,” Rebekah says with a laugh.
 “But when we are hungry or tired or have a lot of homework, we call each other by silly names.
 I named her Penny!”